survivejs/site/posts/36-survivejs200.md

 I feel this conscious effort towards a paperback contributed to the book in a nice way.
 It's not the perfect book and I am absolutely certain it's not everyone's cup of coffee.
 All I can hope is that someone finds it valuable and worth paying for.

-The 2.0 version of the book is now available through [CreateSpace](https://www.createspace.com/6052981).
-It will appear to Amazon and Kindle during this week.
+The 2.0 version of the book is now available through [Amazon](http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X/)

 I want to thank you, my readers, for providing an ample amount of feedback.
 It is one of those things that keeps me going.
 As a result, all of us learn in the process.
 I hope we can continue this fruitful collaboration for a long while.